MetalbolicX/time-viz/README.md

 - ✨ Responsive SVG-based charts using `viewBox` and `preserveAspectRatio`.
 - 📊 Multiple time series support with color-coded lines.
 - 🎯 Interactive cursor tracking (optional).
-- 🔍 Series filtering via dropdown list.
+- 🔍 Series filtering via dropdown list to see one at a time.
 - 📈 Curved or straight line rendering.
 - 🎨 Customizable axes, grid, and formatting via attributes.
+- 🔍 Filter the chart between different time ranges.

 ## Usage